DIFACQUIM/SB-DFP/README.md

     Decoys.csv                |     Contains 1 million compounds used as decoys in similarity searching runs.
   To uncompress:
     1) Join the 8 parts into a single compressed file with: cat ZINC12_AllClean.tar.gz.part* >> ZINC12_AllClean.tar.gz and
-    2) Exctract the files with: tar -xvzf ZINC12_AllClean.tar.gz
+    2) Extract the files with: tar -xvzf ZINC12_AllClean.tar.gz

 SB-DFPCalc.ipynb and SB-DFPCalc.py
   The Jupyter notebook with the code employed for DFP and SB-DFP calculations with some examples, and the Python script of such notebook.